escodel/highball/README.md

 # highball
 9-ball pool score tracker

+# Recent changes:
+ - Changed press functionality - only neutral balls can be marked dead.
+Active and Inactive press isn't recognized, operates as a normal tap.
+- when dead is rezzed, it automatically adds a point. after a press, the click is being triggered. google hammerjs "ghost click" for more info.
+I got a stupid work-around going where it triggers click once, so if you release press fast enough you can't tell  that it's re-activating.

 # To do:
+- fix stupid change to diamond for deadballs - resurrection
 - Clean up function declaration in scoring.js
 - Transparency on neutral balls
 - Transparency/darkening on inactive balls